ayuhersi/Resort/README.md

 #### {Resort Hotel}, {12/2/21}
 #### By **{Happiness, Manu, Samuel, Iciee and Ayub}**
 ## Description
 {This is an online website for Mercada Resort Located in Mombasa,Kenya.
-Users will be able to log in and book a room}
+Users will be able to log in and book a hotel room}
 ## Setup/Installation Requirements
 * Clone the repo {https://github.com/ayuhersi/Resort.git }
 cd MercadoResort/ packagemanager install